aplteam/MarkAPL/README.md

 # MarkAPL

+`MarkAPL` is a member of the APLTree library.
+The library is a collection of classes etc. that aim to support the Dyalog APL programmer.
+Search GitHub for "apltree" and you will find solutions to many every-day problems Dyalog APL programmers might have to solve.

+## Overview

 MarkAPL is a converter that converts [Markdown ](https://daringfireball.net/projects/markdown/) into valid HTML5.
 It is written in Dyalog.

 Markdown aims to make the process of writing for the web much easier by improving readability and, as a consequence, maintainability.